Perceptual Group Tokenizer: Building Perception with Iterative Grouping: Experiments

 \subsection{Ablations}

-To explore design choices of PGT, we adopt a tiny version with 3 blocks, 2 layer in each block (6 layers in total), 256 hidden size for input tokens, and 3 number of grouping iterations.
+To explore design choices of PGT, we use a tiny version of PGT with 3 blocks, 2 layer in each block (6 layers in total), 256 hidden size for input tokens, and 3 number of grouping iterations.
 The learnable token in MAP head has 512 dimensions.
-There are around 10M parameters in a PGT-tiny model.
+There are $\sim$10M parameters in this PGT-tiny.

 \textbf{Group token layouts.} Given a fixed number of budget on group tokens, we explore three choices on how they should be arranged across grouping blocks and layers: descend, flat and ascend.
 Intuitively, more group tokens will have higher capacity of capturing smaller parts and detailed visual features, while less group tokens are more prone to carry global information.
 As shown in table \ref{tab:design} bottom row, flat or descend number of group tokens performs the best.
-In practice, we find that using flat (same number of group tokens in three grouping blocks) version has better stability in training.
+In practice, we find that using flat (same number of group tokens in three grouping blocks) version achieves better training stability.

 \textbf{Group token dimension shapes.} Similar to token number arrangements, we explore how group token dimensions should be set.
 Under three choices, progressively increasing the dimension size in the later layers performs the best, shown in first row of table \ref{tab:design}.
 This also aligns with the intuition that later layers contain more information and requires higher capacity to represent groups.